-In the above equilibrium, posterior reputation-and thus, implicitly, flow-is positively correlated with correct choices; funds can only improve their t = 2 reputation relative to the t = 1 prior by buying at t = 1 bonds that subsequently do not default at t = 2 or by declining at t = 1 to buy bonds of companies that do default at t = 2.
+Flow vs. performance.
+We model reputation as a function of observation of trading choices (at t = 1) and eventual cash flow outcomes (at t = 2).
+However, it is noteworthy that in the above equilibrium, posterior reputation-and thus, implicitly, flow-is positively correlated with correct trading choices.
+Funds can only improve their t = 2 reputation relative to the t = 1 prior by buying at t = 1 bonds that subsequently do not default at t = 2 or by declining at t = 1 to buy bonds of companies that do default at t = 2.